lpfgarcia/ECoL/README.md

 * ClsCoef: Clustering Coefficient
 * Hubs: Average hub score

-## Technical Requirements

-The requirements to run the ECoL are R version >= 3.4.1 and the packages `cluster`, `e1071` and `igraph`.
-The [R Project](https://www.r-project.org/) provide a full installation guide for Linux, Windows and Mac operating systems.

 ## Installation

 The installation process is similar to other packages available on CRAN: